opnsense/docs/source/manual/how-tos/self-signed-chain.rst

 -  * **/etc/ssl/localcerts** will be alright for the certificate or choose your own prefered location.
    * If the key was extracted separatly, **/etc/ssl/private** would be a good choice.
-   * Be sure to set sane permissions on the private directory, ``700`` would do it.
+   * Be sure to set sane permissions on the private directory, ``755`` would do it.
    * You could set ``umask`` too (see) ``man umask`` - on your Linux box.
    * Edit the webserver config to use the certificate and key or single key-cert file.
    * Sane permissions, ``400`` read only owner is sufficent.

-You should now be able to backup to nextcloud and have a verified page.
+You should now be able to backup to Nextcloud and have a verified page.

  - :doc:`cloud_backup`

  After setting up the Nextcloud backup everything should work.

-Troubleshooting:

-| The backup to Nextcloud fails and recieve error:``verify_result 2`` in **System/LogFiles**
-| Issuer unknown because of an incomplete chain: the CA (issuer!) is missing.
-| The Nextcloud CA was not installed to OPNsense certificate store **ca-root-nss**.

 -----------------------------